 Similarly, achieving happiness is a common goal in our personal lives.
 However, research shows that people who pursue happiness as their primary aim often end up less happy.
 Fulfillment tends to come obliquely—as a side effect of engaging in meaningful pursuits, cultivating relationships, experiencing personal growth, and contributing to something larger than oneself.
 The happiest people are often not focused on happiness but on living according to their values and ideals.

 The theory of obliquity does not imply that goals are unimportant or that planning is pointless.
-Quite the contrary, Kay emphasizes that having high-level directional clarity about where you want to go is critical.
+Quite the contrary, Kay emphasizes the critical importance of having high-level directional clarity about where you want to go.
 The distinction is that with complex goals in an uncertain world, the path is often winding, and the final destination may look different than originally envisioned.
 Rigid plans tend to fall apart upon contact with reality.
 Openness to serendipity, iteration, and adaptation is essential.

-This oblique approach requires a certain level of humility and a recognition that we cannot predict or control everything.
+This oblique approach requires humility and the recognition that we cannot predict or control everything.
 It means holding our assumptions and strategies loosely while remaining firmly committed to our underlying values and vision.
 With obliquity, we embrace uncertainty, see failures as learning opportunities, and trust that as long as we keep putting one foot in front of the other in the right general direction, we will eventually arrive at a worthwhile destination, even if it’s not exactly the one we originally had in mind.

 The idea of obliquity can feel counterintuitive in a world that celebrates people who seem to achieve wild success by pursuing their dreams with relentless, direct focus.
 However, an indirect adaptive approach is a more realistic path to success for many complex endeavors.
 As the aphorism goes, “Life is what happens to us while we are making other plans.”
 Often, it is only by letting go of our narrow attachment to specific outcomes that we can achieve the most significant breakthroughs.
 Obliquity reminds us to embrace the journey and trust that our ultimate destination will be all the more fulfilling, given that we have been shaped by unpredictable currents along the way.